 Urbit is a clean-slate software stack designed to implement an encrypted P2P network of general-purpose personal servers.
 Each server on this network is a deterministic computer called an 'urbit' that runs on a Unix-based virtual machine.

-The Urbit stack is primarily comprised of:
+The Urbit stack primarily comprises:

 - Arvo: the functional operating system of each urbit, written in Hoon.